dymmond/esmerald/docs/en/docs/lifespan-events.md

 Let us then see how that it would look like using the current available events.

-We will be using [Saffier](https://saffier.tarsild.io) as example as it is also supoprted by Esmerald.
+We will be using [Edgy](https://edgy.dymmond.com) as example as it is also supported by Esmerald.

 ### on_startup and on_shutdown